 Dry days ahead

 Outside of Pinedale, lay Wyoming’s Red Desert.
 On the entire GDMBR, this section is one of the driest and most sparsely inhabited.
 Careful planning is essential.

 This 6 million-acre region of southwestern Wyoming is the largest unfenced area left in the Lower 48.
 I’m pretty sure The Red Desert is larger than at least a couple of countries we’ve biked (Swaziland, Lesotho).

 The unforgiving land is inhabited by herds of wild horses, 50,000 pronghorn and very few humans.
 Energy companies in search of oil, natural gas, uranium and coal have recently started exploiting the desert’s riches.
 Oil wells, drilling machinery and worker camps now blight the bleak and barren landscape.

 The area has been compared to the steppes of Mongolia.
 For us, the Red Desert conjured up parts of Oman.
 After mountains, deserts are our favorite terrain.
 We love the quality of the light and the endless vistas.
 The biggest challenges of desert riding are water and wind.

 Since the GDMBR is such a popular route, info on water is readily available.
 The longest stretch without water is the 60 miles (100 kilometers) between Diagnus Well and A&M Reservoir.
-Luckily for us, weather was cloudy and we didn’t drink much.
+Luckily for us, the weather was cloudy and we didn’t drink much.
 Winds in the Red Desert can be ferocious, but we were mostly spared their force.